rafaelab/LIVpropa/README.md

 This is a plugin for the CRPropa code.
 It enables simulations including Lorentz invariance violation (LIV).

-For now, only Breit-Wheeler pair production is supported, but we will soon extend the code to include other processes such as inverse Compton scattering.
+For now, only the following (QED) processes are considered:

-## Science
+- Breit-Wheeler pair production
+- inverse Compton scattering
+- photon decay
+- vacuum Cherenkov
+Other processes will be added later.

 ## Installation procedure